sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='synchronous-record-contact-direct-presentation'>Synchronously Record Subject Contact with Direct Presentation</a>

-This example shows the creation of a contact record.
-In this contact, three treatments are presented to a subject for consideration.
-The presentation might be done via a web-page that is customized for this subject.
+Here is an example of creating a contact record.
+The contact contains three treatments that are presented to a subject for consideration.
+The presentation can be done using a web page that is customized for this subject.

 **Request**
 ```